MPZinke/SmartCurtain/Hub/Installation/README.md

 This folder contains what goes on the Raspberry Pi (or other Hub devices).

 ### CONTENTS
-- `SmartCurtain_Manager.service` Linux Systemd service to start the manager script.
-- `SmartCurtain_Server.service` Linux Systemd service to start the server script.
+- `SmartCurtain.service` Linux Systemd service to start the Hub script.